-Patent Owner contends that the relevant passage from Tacken merely "point[s] to Thomas's IgG4 antibody," in the same manner as the other prior art it cites.
+Patent Owner, in contrast, contends that the above passage from Tacken merely "point[s] to Thomas's IgG4 antibody," in the same manner as the other prior art it cites.
 See Prelim.
 Resp.
-55; Prelim.
-Sur-Reply 3.
-Addressing the implication that Tacken, instead, teaches that eculizumab "contain[s] the same IgG2/IgG4 constant region" as a lectin-specific antibody (having "a human hybrid IgG2/IgG4 constant domain"), Patent Owner's submitted expert declaration (from IPR2019-00741) downplays the passage as just "one isolated statement," and "ambiguous," and possibly a "mistake" to be disregarded in view of "the numerous clear statements in the key publications regarding 'eculizumab' that identify it as the IgG4 antibody of Thomas."
-See Ex.
-2022 ¶ 142, 143; Ex.
+3; Sur-reply 3.
+Addressing the implication that Tacken instead teaches that eculizumab "contain[s] the same IgG2/IgG4 constant region" as Tacken's lectin-specific antibody (having "a human hybrid IgG2/IgG4 constant domain"), Patent Owner's declarant from the 00740 IPR downplays the disclosure as "a single sentence taken out of context from a single publication," and which the skilled artisan would have found "ambiguous," "confusing," and possibly a "mistake" to be disregarded in view of "the numerous clear statements in the key publications regarding 'eculizumab' that identify it as the IgG4 antibody of Thomas."
+Ex.
+2022 ¶¶ 141-148; Ex.
 1008, 1279.